Ninjadini/Neuro/Docs/AI/unity.md

 **Changing an item's RefId:** type the new id into the editor's `RefId` field.
 Neuro checks the id is free, repoints every `Reference<>` in the data, renames the file and saves everything it touched.
-It cannot fix ids stored outside the Neuro data (scenes, prefabs, save games, hard-coded constants), and undo only covers the item itself, not the repointed ones.
+It cannot fix ids stored outside the Neuro data (scenes, prefabs, save games, hard-coded constants).
+Undo moves the id back and repoints the other items again.

 ## Runtime access